 - 4.7 The Council prepares its annual accounts in accordance with its accounting policies which are presented as part of the main Statement of Accounts document.
-A copy of the Council's accounting policies is included in Appendix 2 to this report. - 4.8 Standard policies for all Local Authorities are provided by the Chartered Institute of Public Finance and Accountancy CIPFA within the Code of Practice on Local

-Authority Accounting in the UK 2011/12 - the Code.
+A copy of the Council's accounting policies is included in Appendix 2 to this report. - 4.8 Standard policies for all Local Authorities are provided by the Chartered Institute of Public Finance and Accountancy CIPFA within the Code of Practice on Local Authority Accounting in the UK 2013/14 the Code.
 The Code requires the Council to determine its accounting policies with direct reference to the requirements stipulated by the Code.
-The Council therefore has only limited opportunity to deviate from these standard policies.
+The Council therefore has only limited opportunity to deviate from these standard policies. - 4.9 The Council's accounting policies have been updated in line with the 2013/14 code.
+However the 2013/14 Code amendments do not require any major changes to the Council's accounting policies to be made.